PilarWashburn/ATM_Challenge/README.md

 In order to make a withdrawal
 The ATM needs to have sufficient funds.

-- Need to have funds
+- Need to have funds :Done
-- User can make withdrawal = withdraw method
+- User can make withdrawal = withdraw method :Done
-- ATM class
+- ATM class :Done

 As a User
 In order to know if my withdrawal was successful or unsuccessful